 Julie makes a historical connection with a Stuart stump work casket.
 She is fascinated with concepts of frailty and damage and this seventeenth-century artefact is in a delicate state.

 Her contemporary facsimile of it is made with the sewing machine.
 She calculates that the front piece of this project has taken approximately 315 hours to complete.
-Throughout this process, she has questioned the skill and determination of young people of the past who have left us these wonderful antiquities, compared with my youth, where she too enjoyed the excitement of a new craft kit and today’s youth, where many hours are spent online.
+Throughout this process, she has questioned the skill and determination of young people of the past who have left us these wonderful antiquities, compared with her youth, when she too enjoyed the excitement of a new craft kit, and with today’s youth, who spend many hours online.

-In the gallery, she will display kits from my past, representations of projects that she spent many hours working on, a time when she developed her passion for making.
+In the gallery, she will display kits from her past, representations of projects that she spent many hours working on, a time when she developed her passion for making.